bernardoamim/gympoint-backend/README.md

-# gympoint
+# gympoint-backend
-Gympoint App as a final challenge of Rocketseat's bootcamp.
+Backend of Gympoint's App as a final challenge of Rocketseat's bootcamp.